ShadyNabil8/Central_Lock_Car_Module/README.md

 A callback function is a function that is passed as an argument to another function, and it is called at a later time to complete some kind of action.

+## 5. Sleep mode

+There is no need to consume power while the central lock module is idle.
+So I used the sleep mode to save the power.

 # The challenges I faced

 ## Syncrhonozation between TX and RX